How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 Hardening Off Winter Squash Plants

 Before planting winter squash outside, harden the plants off for about a week.
-You are getting them used to wind, cooler nights, and real outdoor conditions rather than throwing them straight from a warm room onto a windy plot.
+This gets them used to wind, cooler nights, and real outdoor conditions before they go into the ground.

 This is easy to rush, but it matters.
 A cold, battered transplant can sit still for ages before it starts growing again.